 - In some cases, a hard, wartlike surface

-- Color as varied as pink, red or brown
+- Color variations, including pink, red or brown

 When to see a doctor

 It can be difficult to distinguish between noncancerous spots and cancerous ones.
 So it's best to have new skin changes evaluated by a doctor — especially if a scaly spot or patch persists, grows or bleeds.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.

 ErrorEmail field is required

 To provide you with the most relevant and helpful information, and understand which